hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

   - For object > 1GB: use Transfer Acceleration
   - For object < 1GB: use CloudFront
 - Strong consistency model for read-after-write when the write is successful
+- When you use server-side encryption with Amazon S3 managed keys (SSE-S3), each object is encrypted with a unique key.
+As an additional safeguard, it encrypts the key itself with a root key that it regularly rotates.
 ## ASG
 - Putting instance in Standby state for maintenance prevents ASG from creating another replacing instance
 - Launch configuration (deprecated):